 - Due to a risk of anaphylaxis, it must be given by a professional in a healthcare setting.

-Authorizations will be provided for 6 months of use.
+Authorizations will be for 6 months.

 Reauthorization will be provided when the following criteria are met: